zthurman/fizzpy/README.md

 # FizzPyX

+####Welcome to FizzPyX

-Welcome to FizzPyX, a library for doing stuff with Tensorflow and biological neuron models and neural networks.
+This is library for doing stuff with:
+* Tensorflow
+* Biological neuron models
+* Neural networks
+* Non-linear dynamical systems that exhibit fractal dimensions